-What does working from home look like for you?
+What does working from home and home learning look like for you?
+(A bit like the picture below we imagine!)
 Is reduced productivity, mood and increased anxiety a problem?
-This is a conversation we have been having time and again with our friends and family, especially as ‘new normal’ and lockdown fatigue has begun to take its toll on so many of us.
+This is a conversation we have been having time and again with our friends and family, especially as lockdown fatigue is taking its toll on so many of us.
 Trust us, we hear you!

 The single, most important, thing to address is what space you have available, considering the nature of your work as well as the needs of the people you live with.